zebrunner/carina/docs/automation/api.md

 ```

 #### API test
-API test is the general TestNG test, a class should extend APITest, in our case, the test extends it over AbstractTest that encapsulates some test data and login method.
+API test is a general TestNG test, a class should extend APITest, in our case, the test extends it over AbstractTest that encapsulates some test data and login method.
 The test is located in /carina-demo/src/test/java/com/qaprosoft/carina/demo.
 ```
 package com.qaprosoft.carina.demo;